Jay-tech456/Generating_Syntatically_correct_program_python/README.md

 This program creates a random "syntactically" correct program

-To understand program, we must understand the difference between a syntatically correct program versus and semantically correct program.
+In order toprogram, we must understand the difference between a syntatically correct program versus and semantically correct program.

-When a program is "syntatically" correct, it mean that it follows the general rule of the program's grammer.
-In english language, we are taught to capitalize the first letter in the sentence, have a noun and a verb followed with the noun, and end the entire sentence with a punchuation.
+When a program is "syntatically" correct, it follows the general rule of the program's grammer.
+In english language, we are taught to capitalize the first letter in the sentence, have a noun, a verb after the noun, and a punctuation at the end of the sentence.
 Programming is no difference, we still have to follow the rules of grammer that is present within the programs syntax.

       A sentence that is syntatically correct: